getyoti/yoti-ruby-sdk/README.md

 end
 ```

 The `profile` object provides a set of attributes corresponding to user attributes.
-Whether the attributes are present or not depends on the settings you have applied to your app on Yoti Dashboard.
+Whether the attributes are present or not depends on the settings you have applied to your app on Yoti Hub.

 ### Handling Users